altomator/Image_Retrieval/README.md

 where:
 -L : extraction of illustrations is performed: dimensions, caption...
--I : ark IDs are computed
+-I : BnF ark IDs are computed
-mode : types of BnF document: olren, ocren, olrbnf, ocrbnf
+mode : types of BnF documents (olren, ocren, olrbnf, ocrbnf)
 title: some newspapers titles need to be identified by their title IN : input folder
 OUT : output folder